jasonhilton/ggfan/vignettes/geom_fan.md

 Adding individual sample realisations
 -------------------------------------

-One problem with plots of this nature is that they give a false impression of order, as one gets the impression that individual samples must follow the paths similar to those implied by the quantiles.
+One problem with plots of this nature is that they give a false impression of order, as one gets the idea that individual samples must follow the paths similar to those implied by the quantiles.
 A solution to this problem is to add a layer with just a few random samples to show possible paths actually implied by the posterior, as can be done in the original `fanplot` package.
-The `stat_sim` stat allows this, and may be customised through all the same arguments as geom\_path, upon which it is based.
+The `stat_sample` stat allows this, and may be customised through all the same arguments as geom\_path, upon which it is based.

 ``` r
 set.seed(53)